 The results are combined to determine the stage of cancer for each person.
 There are 4 stages: stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

-Here are more details on each part of the TNM system for sarcoma:
+Here are more details on each part of the TNM system for sarcoma.
+The staging systems are different depending on the location of the sarcoma.
+This section describes:

 TX: The primary tumor cannot be evaluated.